Karen Bardsley

 Karen Louise Bardsley (born 14 October 1984) is an American-born English former footballer who played as a goalkeeper.
+She is currently the goalkeeping coach of Denver Summit FC of the National Women's Soccer League (NWSL).

-She played for Sky Blue FC in the previous top-flight American Women's Professional Soccer league, Linköpings FC in the Swedish Damallsvenskan, Lincoln Ladies plus Manchester City in the FA WSL and OL Reign in the NWSL.
+She played for Sky Blue FC in the previous top-flight American Women's Professional Soccer league, Linköpings FC in the Swedish Damallsvenskan, Lincoln Ladies and Manchester City in the FA WSL and OL Reign in the NWSL.
 She played for the England national team and Great Britain internationally.

 Early life

 Born in Santa Monica, California, to English parents, Bardsley grew up in the Los Angeles suburb of Chino Hills and began playing football at five years old.
 She attended Ayala High School and played for the girls' varsity soccer team for two years.
 During her junior year, she broke her left leg during college recruitment time resulting in some programs reportedly being concerned about her recovery.
 As a senior, she earned All-Sierra League honours and helped lead the team to win the league championship and reach the quarterfinals of the state playoffs.
 She was named the Sierra League Most Valuable Player (MVP) the same year.
-Bardsley also ran track, threw javelin at an olympic level and was a member of the Olympic Development Program at the regional, state, and national levels.
+Bardsley also ran track, threw javelin at an Olympic level and was a member of the Olympic Development Program at the regional, state, and national levels.